 To begin, some plants are more "tolerant" than others.
 Montauk daisy is one of those plants.
-In addition to the fact that it tolerates deer and rabbits (see above), it is:
+In addition to the fact that it tolerates deer and rabbits, it is:

-What else do people like about Montauk daisy?
-We enjoy its succulent-like leaves, but we downright adore the fact that it is a late-blooming plant.
+We also value the succulent-like leaves of Montauk daisy, but we downright adore the fact that it's a late-blooming plant.
 We have more flowers than we know what to do with in spring and summer.
 But to be able to count, year after year, on pretty fall flowers makes it much easier to achieve continuous sequence of bloom in landscaping.
 Depending on where you live, Montauk daisy may give you flowers to admire right through November.

-The details about a plant can hold considerable significance, too.
-"Details" here refers to appreciating small things about the way a particular plant grows.
-These details might fly under the radar with casual gardeners but will be noticed by true plant geeks.
-In the case of Montauk daisy, we like the way the flower buds evolve into blooms.
 At first, the buds appear clustered tightly together on the flower stalk, just barely poking out of the foliage.
 But as the flower stalk pushes further and further up, the buds start to peel off from one another.
 By the time the flowers are fully open, they all claim their rightful place as separate entities.
-It is the type of drama you can only appreciate if you pay regular attention to your garden -- but well worth that extra attention.
-Read about the plants that are the most fun to grow here (but be prepared to invest some time in appreciating them).
+It's the type of drama you can only appreciate if you pay regular attention to your garden.

 Origin of the Common Names

 While one common name for the plant acknowledges its Oriental origins ("Nippon"), the primary common name is based on the fact that it has become a naturalized plant on Long Island, New York (U.S.), as mentioned, for example, by Scott Guiser.
-To be more specific, this flower has apparently become so intimately associated with the town at the Eastern tip of the island, Montauk, that the name "Montauk daisy" started coming into common usage at some point -- and stuck.
+To be more specific, this flower has apparently become so intimately associated with the town at the Eastern tip of the island, Montauk, that the name of "Montauk daisy" started coming into common usage at some point, and it stuck.

-Although "Nippon" is a more descriptive common name -- in the sense that it tells you where the plant truly comes from -- most prefer "Montauk daisy."
-Why?
-Because the latter should serve as both a warning and an inspiration:
+Although "Nippon" is a more descriptive common name in the sense that it tells you where the plant truly comes from, most prefer "Montauk" daisy.
+The latter should serve as both a warning and an inspiration:

-How does it serve as a warning?
-Well, consider what the soil must be like in a place like Montauk, famous for its beaches and its lighthouse.
-Sandy, right?
+It serves as a warning to provide good drainage.
+Consider how sandy the soil must be in a place like Montauk, famous for its beaches and lighthouse.
 That should remind you to furnish this perennial with fast-draining soil.

 The thought of Montauk's sandy shore should also serve to inspire you.
-If you are a seashore lover (regardless of whether you live on the coast or inland), why not employ the plant in a beach-themed landscape?
-Erecting a lighthouse ornament and complementing it with plants such as Montauk daisy may be a lot cheaper for you than traveling to Long Island.
+If you're a seashore lover, creating a beach-themed landscape by erecting a lighthouse ornament and complementing it with plants such as Montauk daisy may be a lot cheaper for you than traveling to Long Island.